-Neuschwanstein Castle is a true bucket list destination!
-This castle is one of the most famous ones in Europe and it is the most visited destination in Germany.
-Although it looks gorgeous from every angle but due to the tourist crowds it’s not always easy to take some amazing photos.
-If you wanna find the best photography spots at Neuschwanstein Castle, including some secret ones, keep on reading!
+Although it looks gorgeous from every angle, due to the tourist crowds it’s not always easy to take some amazing photos.
+If you want to find the best Neuschwanstein Castle viewpoints, including some secret ones, keep on reading!

-Let’s start with the most famous one: the Marienbrücke (also referred as Mary’s Bridge in English).
+Let’s start with the most famous Neuschwanstein Castle viewpoint: the Marienbrücke (also referred to as Mary’s Bridge in English).
 If you are looking for that iconic castle view you’ve probably seen a thousand times on postcards, this is it!

-Now this is a really long way, it can take up an entire hour to get there, depending on your fitness level.
+Now, this is a really long way – it can take up an entire hour to get there, depending on your fitness level.
 But the good news is that you can make some shortcuts!
-You have two options for this, and none of them are marked on the map.
+You have two options for this, but none of them are marked on the map.

 Keep in mind that no matter which option you choose, you have to walk on a steep uphill road to reach both the castle and the bridge.
 It’s not a hard hike, but it will be a workout for sure.
 Be prepared with some comfy shoes and lots of water!